alexsirait/alexsirait/README.md

    Initiator of BatamGo, a thriving tech community in Batam, dedicated to mentorship, networking, and collaboration.

 - **🔹 API Framework Innovation**
-   Creator of DjangoFusion, a groundbreaking API framework that accelerates Django development with simplicity and efficiency.
+   Creator of WsapTO!, a groundbreaking API framework that accelerates Django development with simplicity and efficiency.

 #### ❤️ Core Values
 💡 Build with creativity.